t-rappos/auction-system/workflow.md

 #### Planning (Trello?)

-- Outline the scope and define user requirements
+- Outline the scope and define user requirements (SRS)
 - Research what technologies will be used

 #### Design (LucidCharts?)

+- User guide (user UI)
 - Define system structure by documenting all classes, their roles, responsibilities and collaborators.
+(TDD)
 - List of classes/Components w/ specs
 - UML diagrams